holistudio/DumbestMuZero/DEVLOG.md

 # DEV LOG

+# 2025-12-21

+Tried to make a push to finish this thing and...
+- well it can run through games and update weights after computing a loss function but...
+- I think there's an issue with the way I'm computing target value (without a discount factor)
+- There may be some other issues with how I'm pairing the targets with the neural network predictions...
+- And I still haven't gotten around to the issue of self play
+- and storing neural net weights...
+- and separate training and test loops...

+So all in all, I still have a ways to go before I can start properly tuning the various hyperparameters.

 # 2025-12-20

 OK, time to make this more real with an actual `MuZeroAgent` class.
 I've been shying away from doing this until now because I really wanted to focus on the individual functions rather than worry about which variables have to be attributes of which class.
 But now I do want to start thinking about this more.